 This means that the mites cannot reproduce during this time and gives any treatment you choose a higher success rate.
 The same goes for requeening a colony.

 Either way, they are no longer a threat.
-The treatment has to be repeated weekly to be effective because it only works on the mites feasting on adult bees.
+You would have to repeat the treatment weekly to be effective because it only works on the mites feasting on adult bees.

 What Treatment is Best for Fighting Varroa Mites?